NBCSN: As Versus

 In April 2006, Comcast announced that it would be renaming Outdoor Life Network to Versus in the fall of 2006.
 As the network had shifted beyond simply "outdoor" programming, the name "Versus" was intended to represent the common element of competition within its lineup.
-OLN's re-launch as Versus occurred on September 25, 2006.
+OLN's relaunch as Versus occurred on September 25, 2006.

 Among the new programming acquired by Versus was a number of combat sports, beginning with a series of boxing programs promoted by Bob Arum's Top Rank promotion.
 The channel also began televising Chuck Norris's World Combat League, a kickboxing promotion featuring a unique round ring without ropes.
 Versus entered into a partnership with World Extreme Cagefighting (WEC) to bring mixed martial arts events to the channel, with the first being broadcast live on June 3, 2007.
-Versus aired all the WEC events, except for WEC 48, which aired on pay-per-view, with live preliminary fights being aired on Spike TV.

 The channel also added a variety of sports events as part of the rebranding, including men's and women's college basketball, high school basketball, a weekly "game of the week" for the National Lacrosse League, darts competitions, the Major Indoor Soccer League, and the USA Sevens, one of the nine tournaments (then eight) that make up the IRB Sevens World Series, the top annual circuit in the sevens version of rugby union.

-In addition, Versus also added a package of college football games to its lineup, with games from the Mountain West Conference, Pac-10 (now Pac-12) and Big 12 conferences. totaling 19 scheduled college football games on the channel during 2007.
+In 2007, Versus expanded its college football coverage; the network acquired a portion of the rights to the Mountain West Conference (as part of the deal, Comcast also took a stake in the conference's new cable network MountainWest Sports Network), and acquired a package of 10 Big 12 and Pac-10 football games sublicensed from Fox Sports Net (replacing a package it had previously sub-licensed to TBS).

+In 2008, Versus announced a contract with the Ivy League to broadcast at least three games each year beginning in the 2008 season, culminating with the annual Harvard–Yale rivalry game.
+The initial two-year contract was later renewed in 2010.

-Versus secured coverage for the 2007 America's Cup, which had been a staple on ESPN and ESPN2 for years.
+Versus acquired coverage for the 2007 America's Cup, which had been a staple on ESPN and ESPN2 for years.
 The channel began to show qualifying regattas in late 2005, aired the Louis Vuitton Cup for challengers in 2007, and the America's Cup match between the Louis Vuitton winner and current champions, won by Alinghi of Switzerland in Valencia, Spain.
-In 2006, it picked up American broadcast rights (in conjunction with The Tennis Channel) of Davis Cup events.
+In 2006, it acquired the American broadcast rights (in conjunction with The Tennis Channel) of Davis Cup events.

 Versus, with NBC Sports and the World Championship Sports Network (later Universal Sports), broadcast coverage of the 2007 World Championships in Athletics from Osaka, Japan, as well as the 2009 World Championships in Athletics from Berlin, Germany.